Hadrien Mangeat is a Counsel at MANGEAT. His main practice areas are Litigation, Criminal Law and Family Law.

 He also advises clients in family law matters (including divorce, separation, parental rights, child support, child abduction, adoption, and cohabitation and prenuptial agreements), representing them in court proceedings or negotiating and drafting agreements.
 He has experience in complex and cross-border cases.

-He has been a member of the executive committee of the Geneva Young Bar Association since 2016, serving as Chairman ad interim as of 6 April 2020.
+He has been a member of the executive committee of the Geneva Young Bar since 2016, serving as Chairman as of 9 July 2020.
 In the latter capacity, he also sits on the executive committee of the Geneva Bar Association.

 Before joining MANGEAT, Hadrien was an associate in the litigation department at Borel & Barbey in Geneva, where he focused on civil and criminal litigation, as well as family law.